philipfabianek/cuda-patterns/README.md

 In this project, I implemented a naive kernel for electrostatic potential map calculation, where each thread computes the potential for a single grid point.

 Because of high arithmetic intensity, the SM (compute) throughput is over 90%.
-Even this simple implementation provides a speedup of over 1,000x over a naive single-threaded CPU implementation.
+Even this simple implementation provides a ~2,500x speedup over a naive single-threaded CPU implementation.

 ---